octopus-sensing/octopus-sensing/docs/tutorial.rst

 The following code is the complete example of recording physiological data using Shimmer3 sensor while a set of images are displaying.
 See **octopus-sensing/examples/simple_scenario.py**.
-In this example you can have video stimuli with uncommenting video stimuli lines and commenting image stimuli lines.
+In this example, you can have video stimuli with uncommenting video stimuli lines and commenting image stimuli lines.

 >>> import time
 >>> import os